mistersquiish/Twitter-Sentiment-Analysis/README.md

 - The Twitter dataset by Ibrahim Naji that I used is removed as it is too big to upload to GitHub.
 However, there is a pickled dataset with the tweets I used.
 - Cleaned up code and file directories.
 Unsure if program will function how it intends to.

-## License

-Copyright [2018] [Henry Vuong]

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.